4.1 Sector overview

 4.2.4 Source-specific QA/QC and verification

-In 2008, CO2 emissions from cement production were a key category (level and trend assessment).
+In 2007, CO2 emissions from cement production were a key category (level assessment).
 In the preparation of this inventory, the data for these emissions underwent IPCC Tier 1 quality checks.
-The estimates for lime production were also subject to IPCC Tier 1 quality checks.

 4.2.5 Source-specific recalculations